Elizabeth Hurley pays tribute to Steve Bing

 Elizabeth Hurley has paid tribute to Steve Bing, the father of her son Damian, following his sudden death.

-Harry Sherriff RT @SkyNews: Elizabeth Hurley has paid tribute to the father of her teenage son and ex-partner Steve Bing, who has died at the age of 55 ht… 15 minutes ago
+ponytail's pumpkin⭐️⭐️⭐️ RT @SkyNews: Elizabeth Hurley has paid tribute to the father of her teenage son and ex-partner Steve Bing, who has died at the age of 55 ht… 43 seconds ago

+Evening Standard Elizabeth Hurley's son Damian pays tribute to his father Steve Bing https://t.co/SWKIlYv5yO 2 minutes ago

+Rebecca Anderson Elizabeth Hurley's son Damian pays tribute to father Steve Bing after his death aged 55 https://t.co/eJYp8SEZFk via… https://t.co/B30vjoAewE 17 minutes ago

+Stand Up Elizabeth Hurley pays tribute to "sweet, kind" ex Steve Bing after his death aged 55 https://t.co/bgiggdN0im 54 minutes ago

-Jelena ♡ ➰✨ 🦁🐬🦋💙🇸🇪💛 RT @BBCWorld: Elizabeth Hurley pays tribute to Steve Bing, the Hollywood producer and political donor who has died at the age of 55 https:/… 17 minutes ago
+Mazi Ifeanyichukwu Chukwueze RT @BBCWorld: Elizabeth Hurley pays tribute to Steve Bing, the Hollywood producer and political donor who has died at the age of 55 https:/… 58 minutes ago

-SkyNews Elizabeth Hurley has paid tribute to the father of her teenage son and ex-partner Steve Bing, who has died at the a… https://t.co/5ByyQdKhRk 26 minutes ago

 Steve Bing dead at 55Elizabeth Hurley's ex and the father of her son Damian, 18, has died aged 55.